Primordial black holes and Scalar-Induced Gravitational Waves formed by inflation potential with non-trivial characteristics: Abstract

 \section{Abstract}

 The formation of primordial black holes (PBHs) generally requires large density perturbations, which is widely supported by researchers.
-This paper studies the local coupling properties of the Starobinsky potential and KKLT potential by introducing a linear Lorentzian-type coupling, which locally breaks the slow roll conditions.
-We found that both positive and negative coupling can form a considerable abundance of PBH.
-Additionally, we also studied the scalar-induced gravitational waves (SIGWs) generated by this model.
+This paper studies the local coupling properties of the Starobinsky and Kachru-Kallosh-Linde-Trivedi (KKLT) potentials by introducing a linear Lorentzian-type coupling, which locally breaks the slow-roll conditions.
+We find that both positive and negative couplings can generate a considerable abundance of PBH.
+Additionally, we study the scalar-induced gravitational waves (SIGWs) generated by this model.